rvsngh/captureandshare/README.md

-# captureandshare basically help full for the capture mobile screen and share
+#
-it over the variuos social networking or email client.
+Capture and Share app basically help full for the capture mobile screen and share it over the variuos social networking or email client.